aishwaryaprakash6/aishwaryaprakash6.github.io/_pages/people.md

 - Megan Patterson
 - Megan Rasmussen --> now a medical student at USA
 - Saku Cui --> now an undergraduate at Boston University
-- Kai Kahyeon --> currently a high school student at ASMS, Mobile, AL
+- Jeon (Kai) Kahyeon --> currently a high school student at ASMS, Mobile, AL
+- Olivia Ryan --> Currently an undegraduate at Vanderbilt
+- Natalye Bordelon
+- Areej Siddiqui --> Currently an undergraduate at UMS Wright, Mobile, AL
+-

 ---